Storytelling Activities

 • What materials will we need to create it?

 Also, when the ideas are collected, with the children’s help, you will arrange the inside or outside space into appropriate areas.
 When your environment is set up, using any materials you could collect that are suitable, the children will re-enact the story.
 Finally, it is helpful to assign the children roles from the story.
 Then as you reread or re-tell the story, the children become the actors.
-This method of storytelling/story-acting was developed by Vivian Paley an Americian educator, researcher and author (Paley, 1990).
+This method of storytelling/story-acting was developed by Vivian Paley an American educator, researcher and author (Paley, 1990).

 Creative Arts